• Skip to primary navigation

 A three tablespoon serving size contains 95 calories and 2.4g of carbs.
 For more nutritional information, scroll past the recipe card.

-• Leftovers: Cover well and place in the fridge.
+Leftovers: Cover tightly and place in the fridge.
 The dip should keep in an airtight container for up to 3 days.

-• Freezer: This recipe doesn't do well when it is thawed out, because of the sour cream and cream cheese.
-If you need to use this up in a hurry, use any leftovers as a spread and make a sandwich - just add sliced deli ham or crispy bacon slices.
+Freezer: This recipe can't be frozen because the sour cream and cream cheese will turn watery and separate when thawed.
+If you need to use this up in a hurry, use any leftovers as a spread and make a sandwich; just add sliced deli ham or crispy bacon slices.

 Expert Tips